spiderforrest/dote/README.md

 - **children**: a list of nodes that are children of the node.

-- **auxParents**: *This behaves exactly like the tree structure created by the `parents` and `children` properties, but is not correlated with it.
-This allows you to separately keep track of task structure and the order in which to complete them.*
+- **auxParents**: This behaves like the tree structure created by the `parents` and `children` properties, but is not correlated with it.
+This allows you to separately keep track of task structure and the order in which to complete them.

 - **auxChildren**: *Same as above, but children instead*